 While you have WordPress freshly installed, your website is definitely not ready for the world because you need to add visuals, content, and functionality.

-And getting the work done is a big challenge for many.
+Getting the work done is a big challenge for many.
 Many coaches fail to launch due to procrastination, shiny object syndrome, and writer’s block.

 4. Create a welcome video